IS303-Steffen/a08-pokemon-and-move-classes/README.md

   - `get_info`
     - returns a string with the name, elemental_type and hit_points
   - `heal`
     - adds 15 hit points to `hit_points` and prints out a message with the new number of hit_points.
+Shouldn't return anything.

 ## Logical Flow: